 - They protect themselves with tunnels and seal their feeding areas from loss of humidity.

 - Workers continually carry partly digested food back to the nest

-So, we: offer termites timber they like, in easily-sealed monitors that are easy to find, in places they are looking, then offer them a palatable food laced with something to take home — which kills their colony.
+So, we: offer termites or white ants timber they like, in easily-sealed monitors that are easy to find, in places they are looking, then offer them a palatable food laced with something to take home — which kills their colony.
 Simple, really.
 And it works!

 Solutions from these facts